 Marty Russo Joins ILS Board

-The Institute for Leadership Studies proudly welcomes Marty Russo to serve on the institutes the board of directors.
+The Institute for Leadership Studies is proud to welcome Marty Russo to the board of directors.

 Congratulations to Leadership Institute Director

 Dr. Michael A. Genovese’s book , Leadership Matters: Unleashing the Power of Paradox, was recognized as the most Outstanding Leadership Book of the Year by International Leadership Association.
 Genovese and his co-author, Dr. Thomas E. Cronin receive the award at the annual meeting of the International Leadership Association on October 31in Montreal, Canada.

 Below is a speech by Joseph Cari, the Chairman of the Board of the Institute for Leadership Studies at Loyola Marymount University.